BarrelBrenner/portfolio/README.md

 Edit: This is an updated Portfolio page.
 About Me descriptions & pictures replaced with links of apps to show what I have done.
 Also figured out how to make images themselves into links so easier to read on mobile layout.

+Edit 2: Updated Portfolio Page with a couple more apps.